bruceli-rw0/brain-MRI-segmentation/README.md

-# 3D Segmentation on Brain MRI to Measure Hippocampal Volume
+# Brain MRI Segmentation to Measure Hippocampal Volume

 ## Overview
 The project uses the dataset that contains the segmentations of the right hippocampus train a U-Net segmentation model to measure the hippocampus volume.